wpmarketingteam/WP5.6Marcomms/Questions and Answers/1_automatic_updates.md

 ### Q. I opted-in to auto-updates but they don’t work?
-A. To check for updates WordPress uses WP Cron, it handles all scheduled events for your installation.
+A. To check for updates WordPress uses [WP Cron] (https://developer.wordpress.org/plugins/cron/), it handles all scheduled events for your installation.
 Make sure you don’t have it disabled and it’s operationable on your install.

 ### Q. If I opt-in for automatic updates is it possible that my (or worse, my client’s site) site will crash on the next update?